sematext/docs/docs/integration/kafka.md

 - Review Kafka consumer client configurations, message processing logic and system metrics to find the underlying cause of the increased lag
 - If the increased lag is due to limited resources, consider scaling up Kafka consumer client resources such as CPU, memory, or network bandwidth
+- Consider increasing the number of partitions for the relevant topics to distribute the load more evenly across consumers
+- Consider increasing the number of consumer instances to reduce lag

 ### In-sync replicas anomaly